 A not so fun topic at first, but when addressed, the impact is HUGE.
 This is where it all begins usually though, with all my clients.
 Where are you at with yourself?
 How are you feeling about you?

 If you want to change your life, you don’t need to change the world.
 You just need to change yourself and the way you interact with the world.
 Adopting a positive self-image is not about feeling good and expecting everything to work out just fine.
 A positive self-image is about believing in your own ability to interact with the world in a positive way.
 This gives you the best chance to create the life you desire.
 It still requires a lot of hard work and commitment but with a positive self-image, you stop sabotaging yourself.
 You don’t just enjoy the end result; you enjoy the entire experience of life itself.
 Improving your self-image will improve how you mange yourself, how you manage your relationships, how you perform in work and life; and, you get to feel great in the process.

-“How you view other people is a reflection of how you view yourself, so, a negative image will lead you to have a negative view of others.”
+“How you view other people is a reflection of how you view yourself, so, a negative image can lead you to have a negative view of others.”

 Self-image and performance